#include <sys/conf.h> #include <sys/ddi.h> #include <sys/sunddi.h>static intprefixprobe(dev_info_t *dip);

 probe() determines whether the device corresponding to dip actually exists and is a valid device for this driver. probe() is called after identify(9E) and before attach(9E) for a given dip.
 For example, the probe() routine can map the device registers using ddi_map_regs(9F) then attempt to access the hardware using ddi_peek(9F) or ddi_poke(9F) and determine if the device exists.
 Then the device registers should be unmapped using ddi_unmap_regs(9F).

 probe() should only probe the device.
-It should not change any software state and should not create any software state.
+It should not create or change any software state.
 Device initialization should be done in attach(9E).

 For a self-identifying device, this entry point is not necessary.
 However, if a device exists in both self-identifying and non-self-identifying forms, a probe() routine can be provided to simplify the driver. ddi_dev_is_sid(9F) can then be used to determine whether probe() needs to do any work.
 See ddi_dev_is_sid(9F) for an example.